sudarshjoshi/A-High-Speed-Low-Power-Comparator-with-Composite-Cascode-Pre-amplification-for-Oversampled-ADCs-/README.md

 Fig 3 .
 Schematic and symbol of Latch
 </p>
 <br>
 3. The outputs of latch goes to the inputs of third stage which is a diffrential amplifier.
-The differential ampplifier compares the voltage difference of othe the inputs and returns the corresponding high and low values to the inpput of next stage.
+The differential ampplifier compares the voltage difference of othe the inputs and returns the corresponding high and low values to the input of next stage.
 <p align="center">
 <img src="https://user-images.githubusercontent.com/100463400/156126708-30cda077-2d68-44e8-add2-c5de61fa3ba9.JPG">
  <img src="https://user-images.githubusercontent.com/100463400/156126712-0ce353a7-5aad-408f-a43e-3d6e772ca81f.JPG">